gregv12/csv-compiler/README.md

 }
 ```

-## Load CSV and process with java.util.stream.Stream
+## CSV to stream of bean instances

 This example converts csv -> bean -> process each bean record in a java stream.
 The example is
 available [here](example/src/main/java/com/fluxtion/extension/csvcompiler/example/MainTest.java)